DCAN-Labs/BOBsRepositoryRTD/docs/data_access.md

 ## How to Download

-### Option 1: Quick Download Option
+### Option 1: Via your web browser

-Click [here](https://bobsrepository.s3.amazonaws.com/bobsrepository.zip) to download a zip file containing the full contents of the repository via your web browser
+Click [here](https://bobsrepository.s3.amazonaws.com/index.html) to browse the repository contents and download files

 ### Option 2: Using Cyberduck to download data locally